 10 Old Berowra Road, Asquith

-There’s a circular path that goes around the new playground at Storey Park.
-It’s perfect for a little scoot or ride for little ones!
-Storey Park opened in January 2020 after months of development, and the park features a brand new community centre, a fabulous fully-fenced playground for kids of all ages, plenty of shade and seating, BBQ and picnic area, toilets, baby change room, drinking water and easy parking.
+There is a circular path that surrounds the new playground at Storey Park.
+It’s perfect for a short ride or a scooter for little ones!
+Storey Park opened in January 2020 and features a brand-new community centre, a fabulous fully fenced playground for kids of all ages, plenty of shade, seating, a BBQ and picnic area, toilets, a baby change room, drinking water, and easy parking.
 Read our Storey Park review.

 23. Mills Park, Asquith